 Published 3rd June 2020

-If you Google teaching english online reviews you are going to get pages and pages of results.
+If you Google teaching English online reviews you are going to get pages and pages of results.
 You might read them and think that teaching English online sounds like a dream.
-The problem is, a lot of these reviews are written by the teaching platforms themselves (impartial? we don’t think so) or online teachers with an ulterior motive.
+The problem is, a lot of these reviews are written by the teaching platforms themselves or online teachers with an ulterior motive.

 Have you noticed how many reviews have a sign-up link included?
 That’s because many online teaching companies offer rewards to their teachers if they can recruit other teachers.
 So if you read Lindsay’s glowing review of XYZ, decide you want to teach through them and click on the link to apply, Lindsay gets a nice little financial gift in her bank account.
 So it’s not surprising that they’ll only tell you the good things about teaching online.